boschmotorsport/WinDarab/wiki/XY-Plot.md

         ![Add to Project](images/GoogleEarth-AddToProject.JPG)
     7. Choose the name and project that you want to save the marker as, and click __Save__
         ![Save](images/GoogleEarth-Save.jpg)
-    8. Repeat steps _4._ through _7._ for the coordinates of the top rightmost point.
+    8. Repeat steps _iv._ through _vii._ for the coordinates of the top rightmost point.
 Once completed, there should be two marks on the map, marking the location of the corners of the GPS data plot.
         ![Marked Map](images/GoogleEarth-Marked.JPG)
     9. If needed, press the 2D icon, as well as the compass icon in the bottom right of the screen to make a straight, top-down view.
         ![2D View](images/GoogleEarth-2D.JPG)